carlos-guzman/CaboScores/README.md

 ScoreGraph
 ==========

-Keep track of the scores of the players at a game by turns
+Keep track of the scores of players playing the Cabo card game